ankane/strong_migrations/README.md

 ## Installation

-Add this line to your application’s Gemfile:
+Add this line to your application’s Gemfile, in the [default group](https://github.com/ankane/strong_migrations/pull/68#issuecomment-484326980).

 ```ruby
 gem "strong_migrations"